Producer Prices in Switzerland

 Switzerland - Producer Prices

-Against this backdrop, panelists polled by FocusEconomics expect inflation to remain relatively anemic over the medium-term and see inflation averaging 0.6% in 2019, which is unchanged from last month’s forecast, and averaging 0.8% in 2020.
+Against this backdrop, panelists polled by FocusEconomics expect inflation to average 0.6% in 2020, which is down 0.1 percentage points from last month’s forecast, and 0.9% in 2021.

 Switzerland - Producer Prices Data